Conformal mapping based Physics-informed neural networks for designing neutral inclusions: Inverse problem of neutral inclusions with imperfect conditions

 \subsection{Series representation of the interface function}

-In this subsection, based on complex analysis, we present the series expansion formula for designing the CoCo-PINNs.
+In this subsection, we derive a series expansion formula for designing the CoCo-PINNs, based on complex analysis.
 We assume that the interface function $p(x)$ is nonnegative, bounded, and continuous on $\partial\Omega$.
-By introducing a parametrization $x(\theta)$ of $\partial\Omega$ with $\theta\in[0,2\pi)$, the interface function admits a Fourier series expansion with respect to $\theta$:
+By introducing a parametrization $x(\theta)$ of $\partial\Omega$ for $\theta \in [0, 2\pi)$, the interface function can be expanded into a Fourier series in terms of $\theta$: